brennan-igm/IGME-110/exercises/videoExercise/videoExercise.md

 4. Links to all sources used in the video (anything you didn't make).

 You can find a sample template [here](index.html)

+Post a link to your page in the `Exercise - Video` dropbox on MyCourses.